JEE Main 2026 Session 2 April 5 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 JEE Main 2026 April 5 Shift 1 Question Paper PDF

-Here, we will soon publish the link to the Question Paper PDF of the Shift 1 of 5th April 2026 exam paper for students’ convenience.
+Here, we will soon publish the link to the Question Paper PDF of the Shift 1 of the 5th April 2026 exam paper for students’ convenience.

 | Subject | JEE Main 2026 Session 2 April 5 Shift 1 Question Paper PDF |